bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:33:05

-Yeah, the scheme we have in mind is really closer to Bellara Neve.
+Yeah, the scheme we have in mind is really closer to Bellaraneve.

 Speaker 0: 00:33:08